letoram/durden/README.md

 Sweep the database at launch for a specific tag and launch them all at startup, attaching to a fixed size docklet "WindowMaker/NeXTStep style" or as part of the global/target menu screen.

-### content preview in browser
-extending lbar to support dynamic asynch- content loading for associating preview content with bar navigation.
-This could be simple things like unicode- helper for utf-8 bind or more advanced like thumbnails of images and silent prelaunch for videos.

 ### desktop icons / shortcuts
 For float layouts, allow local icons and shortcuts to be added for launching,